pvalderas/microservices-composition-example/README.md

 In order to evolve a microservice composition you have two options:

 * Modify the big picture of the composition by using the BPMN editor provided by the Global Composition Manager.
 Then, changes are propagated to the Fragment of each microservice.
 * Modify the BPMN fragment of a particular microservice.
 To do so, the Composition Controller of each microservice publishes an adapted version of the BPMN editor, which allows you to select a Fragment managed by the microservice, modify it, and sincronize changes with the big picture.
-A animated snapshot of this editor is shown below.
+An animated snapshot of this editor is shown below.

 ![demo application screenshot3](./snapshots/BPMNMicroserviceComposer_snapshot3.gif "Screenshot 3 of the BPMN Microservice Composer")